Performing

 A collaborative, professional working experience

-A standout offering for music, film or educational arts programming
+A distinctive offering for music, film, or educational arts programming

-If you’re a presenter, curator, or programmer looking to bring something truly unique to your audience, I’d love to connect.
+If you’re a presenter, curator, or programmer seeking a performance that stirs the heart and sparks reflection, I’d love to connect.

 hello@rozalindmacphail.com